leosarra/gw2_launcher/README.md

 ### Setup

-1. Place the Gw2-Launcher.exe in the Gw2 folder (Same path of Gw2-64.exe)
+1. Place the Gw2-Launcher.exe in the Gw2 folder (same path of Gw2-64.exe).
-2. Create a shortcut to the launcher and place it where you like (e.g, Desktop)
+2. Create a shortcut to the launcher and place it where you like (e.g, Desktop).
-3. Execute the launcher the first time and change the settings the way you want
+3. Execute the launcher the first time and change the settings the way you want.
 4. Remember to use the shortcut everytime you want to lunch Guild Wars 2.

 ### Download